rust-lang/edition-guide/src/rust-2018/improved-error-messages.md

 ![Minimum Rust version: 1.12](https://img.shields.io/badge/Minimum%20Rust%20Version-1.12-brightgreen.svg)

-We're always working on erorr improvements, and there are little improvements in almost every Rust version, but in Rust 1.12, a significant overhaul of the error message system was created.
+We're always working on error improvements, and there are little improvements in almost every Rust version, but in Rust 1.12, a significant overhaul of the error message system was created.